The Trajectory Problem

 the continuity equation of the previous section, for every \(\sigma_t\).
 This is the precise

-reason the whole family carries the same path: the score term is calibrated to absorb the diffusion
+reason the whole family carries the same path.
+The score term is calibrated to absorb the diffusion

 the Brownian motion injects.
 At \(\sigma_t = 0\) both the stochastic spreading and the score correction